smapiot/piral/src/packages/piral-oidc/README.md

 The provided library only brings API extensions for pilets to a Piral instance.

 For the setup of the library itself you'll need to import `createOidcApi` from the `piral-oidc` package.

-Note that this takes a generic type, which should match all of your authentication server's custom claims.
+*Custom claims* are supported by declaration merging.
+Reference the `types` module in typescript and merge into the CustomProfile.

 ```ts
 import { createOidcApi } from 'piral-oidc';